-The Canon EOS-1D and the Panasonic Lumix DMC-GH4 are two digital cameras that were revealed to the public, respectively, in September 2001 and February 2014.
+The Canon EOS-1D and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in September 2001 and February 2014.
 The 1D is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (GH4) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Panasonic GH4

-The physical size and weight of the Canon 1D and the Panasonic GH4 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Canon 1D and the Panasonic GH4 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is considerably smaller (50 percent) than the Canon 1D.
 Moreover, the GH4 is substantially lighter (65 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.